Domestic Violence Fatality Review Team (DVFRT)

-The County of San Diego Domestic Violence Fatality Review Team (DVFRT) meets monthly to review intimate partner domestic violence-related fatalities in order to develop strategies, policy, and program recommendations aimed at preventing future deaths.
+The County of San Diego Domestic Violence Fatality Review Team (DVFRT) meets bi-monthly to review cases of intimate partner domestic violence that ended in someone's death.
+The team's goals are to develop strategies, policies, and program recommendations aimed at preventing future deaths.

 All members of the team must sign a confidentiality statement per California Penal Code Sections 11163.3 – 11163.5.

 Treatment and Intervention Committee (T&I)